fossas/fossa-cli/docs/integrations/gradle.md

 If running the gradle command in your terminal does not succeed that means your gradle build is not properly configured.

 If it does succeed but produces unexpected or empty output, it means you have likely selected the wrong task or configuration for `fossa` to analyze.
 Running without the `--configuration` will give you the full output and help you find the right configuration to select.

-### Reporting issues

-If you're still having problems, open up an issue on this repo with the full logs/output of `fossa -o --debug` and your `fossa.yml` file.

-Optionally, provide your `build.gradle` for more context.

-## Roadmap

-If you'd like to help us improve our Gradle integration, please feel free to file and assign yourself to an issue on this repo.

- 1. Support multiple independent "root" Gradle builds that may be segregated in a codebase
- 2. Implement a cheap build validation method to tell the user whether a Gradle build is satisfied without invoking a Gradle runtime
- 3. Support multiple configurations for a single module definition i.e. `app:compile:runtime`